jofas/blog/content/003-mongodump-archive-to-json/index.md

 The [`mongosh`](https://www.mongodb.com/docs/mongodb-shell/) REPL for JavaScript is a versatile tool making database administration, document updates and data retrieval for one-off jobs and analytics tasks a breeze.
-But this post is about a different set of developer tools from the MongoDB world, the [database tools](https://www.mongodb.com/docs/database-tools/).
+This post is about a another set of developer tools from the MongoDB world, the [database tools](https://www.mongodb.com/docs/database-tools/).
 The MongoDB database tools are a set of cli programs you can use to interact with your deployment.